-To drive, a foreigner is generally only required to have a valid license and passport.
-You must bring your passport with you at all times, so that you can show it if a transit police pulls you over and requests to see your license.
+Please note that you must bring your passport with you at all times, so that you can show it if a transit police pulls you over and requests to see your license.

 Traffic laws and rules in Costa Rica are not very different from that of other countries; in fact, you can expect many similarities to laws in other countries, and particularly if you’re from the United States.
 Some examples of similar laws include permitted passing with dotted lanes and no passing on lanes with solid lane lines.

 In Costa Rica, all speed limit signs are indicated in kilometers.
 There aren’t many of them on roads, unlike in most other countries.